zsylllike-sketch/Magic-Tower-Game/README.md

 - Quests
 - Game start flag
 - Continue Behavior:
-  - If so save exists: No saved game found.
+  - If so save exists: 'No saved game found.
 Please start a new game first!
-TAT
+TAT'
-  - If save exists: You return.
-The tower remembers.
+  - If save exists: 'You return.
+The tower remembers.'

 ## Short Cut